1m1-github/AVM.jl/README.md

 end
 ```

-or in many other ways according to julia.
+or in many other ways according to Julia.

 ## Example 2